kowalskikamil90/hrml-parser/README.md

 ["E022"] = "Closing of 'tag opening section' missing."
 ["E023"] = "Missing equal sign for attribute."
 ["E024"] = "Missing value for attribute."

+["Q001"] = "Couldn't find ~ character in querry, to denote an attribute name."
+["Q002"] = "Such root tag does not exist."
+["Q003"] = "Such child tag does not exist."
+["Q004"] = "Such attribute does not exist for specified tag."